Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/bindings/advanced.md

 ### One-Way

-- This binding mode transfers values from the ViewModel to the View;
+- This binding mode transfers values from ViewModel to View;
-- Whenever the property changes within the ViewModel, then the corresponding View property is automatically adjusted;
+- Whenever the property changes within the ViewModel, the corresponding View property is automatically adjusted;
 - This binding mode is useful when showing, for example, data that is arriving from a dynamic source - like from a sensor or from a network data feed.

 One-way bindings used by default.